 “So divinely is the world organized that every one of us, in our place and time, is in balance with everything else.” . – Johann Wolfgang von Goeth There are many good reasons to want to improve one’s balance, with prevention of falls

-Healthy knees depend upon strong and flexible feet, ankles and hips Our joints are connected along a kinetic chain that begins at our feet and reaches all the way through the body.
-Because of their chain like properties, the joints can communicate with each other
+Healthy knees depend upon strong and flexible feet, ankles and hips Our internal kinetic chain All of our joints are interconnected along an internal kinetic chain that begins at our feet and reaches all the way through our body.
+Because of their chain like properties,

-The knee joint The knee joint is the largest joint in the body and essential to many of our daily activities including standing, walking, running and sitting.
-We wouldn’t get far without it.
-Unfortunately, it’s also prone to injury and millions of Americans visit their
+The knee joint The knee is the largest joint in the body and essential to many of our daily activities including standing, walking, running and sitting.
+We wouldn’t get far without it!
+Unfortunately, it’s also prone to injury, causing millions of Americans to visit their

 This article is part of a series discussing the biomechanical connections between the feet, ankles, knees and hips and how they all impact knee health.
-Foundational feet Our feet form the foundation for our upright body.
-Whether standing or in movement, whatever happens at the
+What are your standing tendencies?
+To find out how your feet affect your ankles, knees, hips and spine, the first